densh/densh.github.com/quasiquotes.md

 Due to the fact that tree might not be a represention of our data type, the return type of unapply is `Option[T]` rather than just `T`.
 Such signature also makes it easy to use `Unliftable` instances as extractors.

-Whenever `Unliftable` is available for given data type you can use it for pattern matching with the help of ascription syntax:
+Whenever implicit instance of `Unliftable` is available for given data type you can use it for pattern matching with the help of ascription syntax:

     scala> val q"${left: Int} + ${right: Int}" = q"2 + 2"
     left: Int = 2